Maciej Żurawski: Celtic

 He joined Scottish Premier League side Celtic from Wisła Kraków in July 2005 and signed a three-year contract.
 He inherited the number 7 shirt from Juninho Paulista (previously with Henrik Larsson), and was nicknamed "Magic Żurawski" by the fans.

 On 19 February 2006, Żurawski scored four goals as Celtic set a new SPL record by beating Dunfermline Athletic 8–1 at East End Park. Żurawski was subsequently voted the SPL Player of the Month for February.
 Zurawski finished Celtic's joint top scorer in the 2005–06 season along with John Hartson with 20 goals each.

 For the 2006–07 season, Celtic signed strikers Kenny Miller and Jan Vennegoor of Hesselink as replacements for Hartson and Dion Dublin. Żurawski formed decent strike partnerships with both players.
 Having made a good start to the season, notching up 10 goals by January 2007, Żurawski then suffered an injury that kept him out for most of the season and scored no further goals during the campaign.

 Chris Killen and Scott McDonald were signed before the start of season 2007–08. Żurawski started Celtic's opening day clash with Kilmarnock at Celtic Park, but fell down the pecking order after McDonald returned from suspension and Killen came back from injury.
 The only other impact Żurawski made during the season was scoring the winning penalty in a Champions League penalty shootout against Spartak Moscow.
 His time at Celtic was ultimately over after the signing of Georgios Samaras in January 2008.

-Larissa
+AEL

-On the deadline day of the 2008 winter transfer window he was signed by the Greek side A.E.
-Larissa for £500,000.
+On the deadline day of the 2008 winter transfer window he was signed by the Greek side AEL for £500,000.
 He scored a goal in his Greek league debut, the only goal of the game to defeat AEK Athens 1–0.

 Żurawski was Larissa's top scorer for 2008–09 season with nine goals.